Aporiyan/cliches/README.md

 The documents are written in Markdown with LaTeX mathematical symbols.
 They can be:
 - Read directly on GitHub
-- Downloaded and viewed using a Markdown preview software
+- Downloaded and viewed using a Markdown preview software(Some content may not be rendered correctly, not recommended)